nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 In addition to the required functions listed in the previous section, the following optional functions are also defined by the standard:

-- name+:: Returns the human-readable name (e.g., "US Dollars") of the token.
+- name: Returns the human-readable name (e.g., "US Dollars") of the token.

-- symbol+:: Returns a human-readable symbol (e.g., "USD") for the token.
+- symbol: Returns a human-readable symbol (e.g., "USD") for the token.

-- decimals+:: Returns the number of decimals used to divide token amounts.
+- decimals: Returns the number of decimals used to divide token amounts.
 For example, if +decimals+ is +2+, then the token amount is divided by 100 to get its user pass:[<span class="keep-together">representation</span>].

 ### *** The ERC20 interface defined in Solidity ***